nicfontaine/resume/readme.md

 I design & develop cross-platform software with a focus on clear visual communication, natural user input, and trend-agnostic, painless product experiences.

-Pulling from a diverse professional background I architect custom, holistic solutions to each project that cater to the unique and evolving needs of both client & end-user.

 ## Proficiency

+##### Design & Animation
+- Prototyping in Adobe XD, InvisionApp, Draw.io, and Gliffy
+- Image editing and painting in Photoshop, and vector design in Illustrator/Inkscape
+- Video editing and motion graphics in After Effects, Premiere, and Final Cut Pro
+- Game and UI design in Unity3D, Animation & modeling in Maya and Motionbuilder

 ##### Development
-- HTML5, Pug, CSS3, SASS
+- Frontend in HTML5, Pug, CSS3, VueJS, Handlebars, with a strong focus in Vanilla JS
-- Node, Express, Vue, Babel
-- Jquery, Handlebars, Moment
-- Linux, Apache, PHP, SQL, C#

-##### Design & Animation
-- Photoshop, Illustrator
-- XD, InvisionApp, Sketch, Gliffy
-- After Effects, Premiere, FCPX
-- Unity3D, Maya
+- Backend generally in NodeJS using Express, or PHP
+- Extensive experience in Linux environments, including some bash scripting

 ##### Project Management & Communication
-- Git, Subversion
+- Team development using Git and SVN, & management and testing with Pivotal, Jira, Asana, and Testrail
 - Pivotal, Jira, Trello, Asana, Slack

 ##### Marketing & Testing
-- Google Analytics, Matomo(Piwik)
+- Analytics and marketing with Google Analytics, Matomo, Adwords
-- Adwords, Tag Manager, Search Console
-- Salesforce, Hubspot, Insightly
-- Testrail
-- Mailchimp, Campaign Monitor
+- Salesforce & Insightly CRMs, Mailchimp & Campaign Monitor email marketing
-- Visual Website Optimizer
+- A/B testing with Visual Website Optimizer and Optimizely

 ## Experience

-**Front-End Designer & Developer, Animator**
+**Front-End Designer & Developer**
 _Mursion_
 > May 2016 - Present

-I produce hi-fidelity interactive wireframes & prototypes and lead UX/design planning for emerging mobile, web, and native software.
-I develop responsive SPAs in NodeJS for web-based product and Unity3D interfaces in C# for native software.
+I produce user flows, interactive prototypes, style guidelines, and interfaces for mobile, desktop, and VR.
+I also develop in NodeJS for web-based product and C# for native Unity3D software.

-Products I design and develop include:
-- Video recording analytics
-- Session booking & management calendars
-- System profiling & verification
-- User and client management
-- Simulation control HUD

 Additional roles:
 - Guide offshore teams in company design spec and software interfacing